Send a PDF sample instantly to your inbox.

 If a conversation develops, then great—go with the flow.
 If not, then don’t force it.
 Let your clients know you’ll touch base again in another couple of months, but that they or any of their friends or family who may need your help can call you any time.
 It’s that easy.

 Additionally, you have the option of including a letter on the front inside cover that you can personalize to the individual recipient at no additional charge.
-You can wish the Jones’ a happy anniversary; you can say Good Luck! to Jim as he starts a new job; or send a special holiday greeting to the Smiths in your holiday issue.
+You can wish one couple a happy anniversary; you can say good luck to a businessperson as they start a new job; or send a special holiday greeting to a family with your holiday issue.

-And because we send an issue every two months, you can be assured of six touch-points every year.
+And because we send magazines every two months, you can be assured of six touchpoints every year.
 It’s one of the best things you can do to remain top of mind and not have to worry about forgetting to reach out.

-Regardless of whether you decide to send a magazine, make sure that you target your messages to the specific needs, wants, and beliefs of your audience.
+Regardless of whether you decide to send a magazine, make sure that you take a strategic approach when you do your own target marketing.
+Tailor the messages to your audience’s specific needs, wants, and beliefs.
 They’ll be more likely to engage with your brand, and you’ll have a greater opportunity to garner more leads.